-The term sibling refers to children who are related and living in the same family.
-Sibling rivalry has existed as long as families.
-Think back to Biblical times and Joseph's problems with his brothers or of the dreadful time Cinderella had with her stepsisters!
+The term “sibling” refers to children who are related and living in the same family.
+Sibling rivalry has occurred as long as families have existed.
+Think back to biblical times and Joseph’s problems with his brothers or of Disney’s “Cinderella” and the dreadful experience she had with her step-sisters!

-It seems strange that whenever the word sibling comes up, the word rivalry seems sure to follow despite the fact that there are many solid sibling relationships in families (brothers and sisters who like and enjoy one another).
-However, it is the rivalry that gets attention the proverbial squeaky wheel.
+It seems strange that whenever the word “sibling” comes up, “rivalry” seems sure to follow despite the fact that there are many solid sibling relationships in families (brothers and sisters who genuinely like and enjoy one another).
+However, it is typically rivalry that gets the most attention.

 What causes sibling rivalry?
 Think about it.
-Siblings don't choose the family they are born into, don't choose each other.
-They may be of different sex, are probably of different age and temperament, and. worst of all, they have to share the one person or the two people they most want for themselves: their parents.
-Other factors include:
+Siblings don’t choose the family they are born into, nor do they choose each other.
+They may be of different genders, are probably of different ages and temperaments, and worst of all, they have to share the one or two people they want most for themselves: their parents.
+Other factors which may cause sibling rivalry include:

-- Sex, for instance, a son may hate his sister because his father seems more gentle with her.
-On the other hand, a daughter may wish she could go on the hunting trip with her father and brother;
+- Gender.
+For instance, a son may resent his sister because his father seems more gentle with her.
+On the other hand, a daughter may wish she could go on the hunting trip with her father and brother.

-- Age, a five and an eight year old can play some games together but when they become ten and thirteen, they will probably be poles apart.
+- Age.
+A five and an eight-year-old can play some games together but when they become ten and thirteen, they will likely have very different interests.

-The most important factor, however, is parental attitude.
-Parents have been taught that they must be impartial but this can be extremely difficult.
-It's inevitable that parents will feel differently about children who have different personalities with differing needs, dispositions. and place in the family.
-Picture the age-old conflict of the young child whining.
-"It's not fair.
-Why can't I stay up until nine-thirty like Johnny?"
+The most important factor, however, is a parent’s attitude.
+Parents have been taught that they must be impartial with their kids, but this can be extremely difficult.
+It’s inevitable that parents will feel differently about children who have their own personalities with varying needs, dispositions, and places in the family.
+Picture the age-old conflict of the young child whining: “It’s not fair.
+Why can’t I stay up until nine-thirty like Johnny?”
 Fairness has nothing to do with it.
 Susie is younger and needs more sleep.
-It's as simple as that, and parents are advised never to give in to the old "it's not fair" strategy.
-Besides, when Susie is finally allowed to stay up until nine-thirty, it will seem a real privilege to her.
+It’s as simple as that, and parents are advised never to give in to the old “it’s not fair” strategy.
+Besides, when Susie is finally allowed to stay up until nine-thirty, it will feel like a privilege to her.

-Many parents feel that in order to be fair they must try to treat their children equally.
-It's simply not possible, and it can be dehumanizing If a mother feels that when she hugs one child. she must stop and hug all of her children, hugs soon become somewhat meaningless in that family.
+Many parents feel that in order to be fair, they must treat their children equally.
+It’s simply not possible, and it can be dehumanizing if a mother feels that when she hugs one child, she must stop and hug all of her children.
+Hugs will eventually become somewhat meaningless in that family.
 When Susie has a birthday or is ill, she is the one who merits the special attention and presents.
-You can be sure that the other youngsters in the family no matter what they may say, recognize the inherent "fairness" of the situation.
+You can be sure that no matter what they may say, the other children in the family recognize the inherent “fairness” of the situation.

-Ever since we decided that sibling rivalry is normal, we've had a terrible time figuring out what to do about it.
-However, here are some do's and don'ts that may be helpful in dampening down sibling rivalry within a family:
+Ever since we decided that sibling rivalry is a normal occurrence in a family system, we’ve had a terrible time figuring out what to do about it.
+However, here are some do’s and don’ts that may be helpful in dampening down sibling rivalry within a family:

-- Don't make comparisons. ("I don't understand it.
-When Johnny was her age, he could already tie his shoes.")
-Each child feels he is unique and rightly so-he is unique, and he resents being evaluated only in relation to someone else.
+- Don’t make comparisons. (e.g., “I don’t understand it.
+When Johnny was his age, he could already tie his shoes.”)
+Each child feels he is unique and rightly so; he is his own person and resents being evaluated only in relation to someone else.
 Instead of comparison, each child in the family should be given his own goals and levels of expectation that relate only to him.

-- Don't dismiss or suppress your children's resentment or angry feelings.
+- Don’t dismiss or suppress your children’s resentment or angry feelings.
 Contrary to what many people think, anger is not something we should try to avoid at all costs.
-It's an entirely normal part of being human, and it's certainly normal for siblings to get furious with one another.
-They need the adults in their lives to assure them that mothers and fathers get angry, too, but have learned control and that angry feelings do not give license to behave in cruel and dangerous ways.
-This is the time to sit down, acknowledge the anger ("I know you hate David right now but you cannot hit him with a stick"). and talk it through.
+It’s an entirely normal part of being human, and it’s certainly normal for siblings to get furious with one another.
+They need the adults in their lives to assure them that mothers and fathers get angry too, but have learned self-control and that angry feelings do not give license to behave in cruel and dangerous ways.
+This is the time to sit down, acknowledge the anger (e.g., “I know you hate David right now but you cannot hit him with a stick.”), and talk it through.

 - Try to avoid situations that promote guilt in siblings.
-First we must teach children that feelings and actions are not synonymous.
+First, we must teach children that feelings and actions are not synonymous.
 It may be normal to want to hit the baby on the head, but parents must stop a child from doing it.
 The guilt that follows doing something mean is a lot worse than the guilt of merely feeling mean.
-So parental intervention must be quick and decisive.
+In situations like this, parental intervention must be quick and decisive.

-- When possible, let brothers and sisters settle their own differences.
-Sounds good but it can be terribly unfair in practice.
-Parents have to judge when it is time to step in and mediate, especially in a contest of unequals in terms of strength and eloquence (no fair hitting below the belt literally or figuratively).
+- Whenever possible, let brothers and sisters settle their own differences.
+While it may sound good, it can be terribly unfair in practice.
+Parents have to judge when it is time to step in and mediate, especially in a contest of unequals in terms of strength and eloquence (no hitting below the belt, literally or figuratively).
 Some long-lasting grudges among grown siblings have resulted when their minority rights were not protected.

 For additional help see Helping Your Child With Socialization.

-Quite different considerations must come into play when there is a handicapped child in the family, especially if it is a youngster who requires a lot of extra services both in and out of the home.
-In this case non-handicapped siblings can be resentful of the time spent on their brother or sister.
-They sense the parent's preoccupation.
-They feel that often they are receiving only surface attention, that the parent is not really alert to their needs.
+Quite different considerations must come into play when there is a disabled child in the family, especially if it is a child who requires a lot of extra services both in and out of the home.
+In this case, non-disabled siblings can be resentful of the time spent on their brother or sister; they sense the parent’s preoccupation.
+They often feel they are receiving only “surface attention,” and that the parent is not really alert to their needs.

 There is one critical point that should be made and emphasized in all such cases.
-Whatever time and effort is spent with the handicapped child, it is done with the goal of improvement-of making the young- better able to function independently.
-As he improves. the demands on his parents will decrease commensurately, freeing them to devote more time to other members of the family.
-It actually boils down to, "Come on, let's everyone help-and everyone will ultimately benefit."
+Whatever time and effort are spent with the disabled child, it is done with the goal of improvement: making the child better able to function independently over time.
+As he improves his skills, the demands on his parents will decrease commensurately, freeing them to devote more time to other members of the family.
+It actually boils down to, “Come on, let’s everyone help, and ultimately everyone will benefit.”

-However, there are other measures to be taken to lessen sibling rivalry and tension in families with a handicapped child.
+There are other measures to be taken to lessen sibling rivalry and tension in families with a disabled child.
 Every child deserves a certain amount of quality time with a parent.
-It needn't be long but it should be undivided.
-Maybe a short quiet chat before bedtime-or lunch at a special restaurant.
-And when one of the non-handicapped siblings is involved in a school or community function, the parents should make every effort to be there no matter how much advance planning is required.
-Should the handicapped child go, too?
-Take your clue from the youngster who is involved in the function-it's his night.
+It needn’t be long but it should be undivided.
+Maybe a short quiet chat before bedtime, or lunch at a special restaurant.
+Additionally, when one of the non-disabled siblings is involved in a school or community function, the parents should make every effort to be there, no matter how much advance planning is required.
+Should the disabled child go, too?
+Take your cue from the child who is involved in the function — it’s his night.
 Sometimes yes.
 Sometimes no.

 When One Sibling Is Gifted

-Above all, honesty and acceptance are the greatest consideration you can give your children when the ways in which they are alike and unlike come under discussion.
+Above all, honesty and acceptance are the greatest consideration you can give your children when the ways in which they are like and unlike one another come under discussion.

 Some Useful Behavior Management Strategies